daiyousei-qz/minimal-cpp-syntax/README.md

 What this extension cannot do:

-Provides what the best that a syntax highlighter could offer and replace other C++ syntax highlighters.
+Provides what the best that a syntax highlighter could offer and replace other state-of-the-art C++ syntax highlighters.

 ## Requirements